OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/which_errors_to_handle/screencast/slides.md

 - So what could go wrong with `data`?
   - `data` is neither a list nor a dict
   - `data` is a dict but contains values that are not lists
-  - `data` is a dict of list but the list have unequal length
+  - `data` is a dict of lists but the lists have different lengths
   - `data` is a list, but contains entries that are not dicts
   - `data` is a list of dicts but the dicts have different keys